 - attendance at the Orientation Program, Showcase & Gala Presentation Dinner

 - enrichment activities in the United States with other international Fulbright scholars

 - access to a professional network of distinguished Australian and American Fulbright alumni

 - ongoing assistance from the Commission with visas, enrichment opportunities and pastoral care

 - to access specific funding amounts for 2019/20 please download the Australian Scholarships Budget 2018/19.
 Please note the budget is provided as a guide only and is subject to change.

 What are the conditions?

-- Other conditions are per the general Scholar Award and General Terms and Conditions.
+- other conditions are per the general Scholar Award.

 To apply for this scholarship opportunity, please see the applicable checklist and PDF instructions for details – note, you will automatically be considered in the general Scholar Award pool as well.